-Paulo Coelho has transformed millions of lives.
-His books are some of the most life-changing books that I’ve read and I was curious to find out what are other books like The Alchemist.
+Brazilian author Paulo Coelho has transformed millions of lives.
+His books are some of the most life-changing books that I’ve read and I’m curious to find out books similar to The Alchemist.

 Best Books Like The Alchemist

 Here are some of the best books about living life to the fullest and realizing your Personal Legend.